openaps/docs/docs/docs/While You Wait For Gear/monitoring-OpenAPS.md

 * `pump-loop.log adjust` will show your basal and ISF adjustments being made by autosens, if enabled.

-If you are running multiple rigs, you can also setup these filters to include the hostname of a particular rig, if you want to filter just for that rig.
-For example, this screenshot below would be setting and saving up a filter for a particular rig with the hostname of `edison1` and only for its pump-loop.log.
+If you are running multiple rigs, you can also setup these searches to include the hostname of a particular rig, if you want to see results just for that rig.
+For example, this screenshot below would be saving  a search for a particular rig with the hostname of `edison1` and only for its pump-loop.log.

 ![papertrail log filters](../Images/save_filter.png)

-Once you get your desired filters saved, it is an easy process to make them more accessible on your mobile device by using the `add to homescreen` button.
-For example, below are the quick links to the saved filters for an OpenAPS user with three rigs...
+Once you get your desired searches saved, it is an easy process to make them more accessible on your mobile device by using its browser's `add to homescreen` button.
+For example, below are the quick links to the saved searches for an OpenAPS user with three rigs...

 ![papertrail homescreen buttons](../Images/papertrail_home_buttons.png)